< itemprop="name" class="qodef-e-title entry-title "> The Cost of Shortcuts: Understanding Technical Debt in Post-Trade Technology

 Strategies for Managing Technical Debt

 Effectively managing technical debt requires a proactive and strategic approach.
-Here are some strategies that financial institutions can employ:

 Conclusion